olus2000/BFC/README.rst

 the argument from it*, and stores the result back in RSP.
 As long as the argument is 0 or 1 it will work as we want it to.

-\*Actually it subtracts RPS from argument, and then multiplies by -1 to correct for that.
+\*Actually it subtracts RSP from argument, and then multiplies by -1 to correct for that.

 Terminating ``cat``